Schedule Meeting

 Again, we’ll use WITH TIES:

-SELECT player, score FROM game WHERE score > @last_score FETCH 1 ROW WITH TIES;
+SELECT player, score FROM game WHERE score > @last_score FETCH FIRST 1 ROW WITH TIES;

 WITH TIES bugs in MariaDB